StackExchange/dnscontrol/documentation/writing-providers.md

 I'll ignore all the small stuff and get to the point.

+A typical provider implements 3 methods and DNSControl takes care of the rest:

+* GetZoneRecords() -- Download the list of DNS records and return them as a list of RecordConfig structs.
+* GetZoneRecordsCorrections() -- Generate a list of corrections.
+* GetNameservers() -- Query the API and return the list of parent nameservers.

 A provider's `GetDomainCorrections()` function is the workhorse of the provider.
 It is what gets called by `dnscontrol preview` and `dnscontrol push`.